 Woodlice primarily feed on decomposing organic matter.
 Their diet includes:

-- Rotting Wood: Woodlice enjoy eating rotting wood.
-This is why you will usually find them in dark, damp areas which have a lot of wood debris.
+- Rotting wood: woodlice enjoy eating rotting wood, which is why you'll usually find them in dark, damp areas with plenty of wood debris.

-- Vegetable Matter: Woodlice feed on decaying leaves, plant stems, and other vegetable matter.
+- Vegetable matter: they feed on decaying leaves, plant stems and other vegetable matter.

-- Other Organic Material: Woodlice can also eat fungi, mould, mildew, and even paper products if they are damp.
+- Other organic material: they'll also eat fungi, mould, mildew and even paper products if these are damp.

 Are Woodlice Dangerous to Humans?
 Can Woodlice Bite or Spread Disease?

-Woodlice are completely harmless and do not pose a threat to humans.
-They do not bite, sting, spread disease or damage possessions.
-They are able to chew the organic matter, such as decaying leaves and rotting wood, that they choose to eat.
+Woodlice are completely harmless and pose no threat to humans.
+They don't bite, sting, spread disease or damage possessions.
+They can chew the organic matter – decaying leaves and rotting wood – that they choose to eat, but they don't attack sound, dry timber or fabrics.

 Where Do Woodlice Live?

 Woodlice are most commonly found in dark, damp places, both outside and inside your home.
-Inside, woodlice are most commonly found in basements, bathrooms, kitchens, cupboards and under sinks.
-Outside the house, you may find them under soil, rocks or logs, amongst plant debris or rubbish, as well as in compost heaps.
+Indoors, they turn up in basements, bathrooms, kitchens, cupboards and under sinks.
+Outside, you may find them under soil, rocks or logs, amongst plant debris or rubbish, and in compost heaps.

 Where to Look First (Quick Check)